JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8035 days**.

-And here is a just a random fact -  **Each year the Pentagon estimates their computer network is hacked about 250,000 times annually**.
+And here is a just a random fact -  **Next to bone marrow, hair is the fastest growing tissue in the human body**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)